History of a City: Florence, Italy

 Fiesole is tucked away in the hills to the north of Florence.
 An intact amphitheatre is among the ancient ruins preserved here.
 So, for those with a keen interest in archaeology, Friesole makes a great day trip from Florence.
 But it will also attract medieval art lovers to the Bandini Museum.
 And history buffs will be interested to explore the Villa Medici – built for the Medici family between 1451 and 1457.
 Those attracted to natural beauty will appreciate that the villa is set in beautiful gardens, which are arranged into three verdant terraces.

-The hills of Tuscany: around Florence
+The Tuscany region: around Florence

 While travelling in Florence, take a day trip to this charming Tuscan hill town.
 Located in the province of Siena, this small, walled village impresses with its medieval architecture and well-preserved tower houses.
 It was granted UNESCO World Heritage status in 1990.
 Additionally, the Collegiate Church is a minor basilica located at the heart of the village.
 Its Romanesque architecture dates to the 12th and 13th centuries.